-σ

 Forecasting Models

 In this section, we introduce the forecasting models which we apply to the original and protected data.
 The models are separated into “simple” models which are trained to forecast one series at a time, and “complex” models which are trained to generate forecasts for multiple series.
 For all models, we perform minimal data pre-processing, and allow the models to capture the important components of the series.
 Our goal is to assess the effects of privacy protection on the accuracy of popular forecasting models which are readily available to implement in R and/or Python and have served as benchmarks or winners in recent forecasting competitions.
 Please see the appendix for full implementation details, including hyperparameter optimization for the complex models.